[Fiction] Magic, Inc.

 “If you think the fires are wild, you should hear what JD’s up to,” Michael grinned.
 “God I love this world.”

 Michael, naked now, sat down in the open bed and proceeded to tap something into the blinking console next to him.

 He was going into cryosleep, not tan, Harriet realized, feeling abruptly stupid.
 Harriet looked around again and her heart stuttered.
 They all were—well, except JD, it would seem.
 It clicked into place.
 The men on the ship were going to destroy the planet and then leave her and everyone else back on Earth behind for some future she’d never see.
 Because she’d be dead.
-Because she was still wholly mortal.
+Because she was still wholly mortal, unlike them.

 Michael rubbed lotion into his legs.
 Harriet had planned to come up here and give him one last chance before killing him, but now she wasn’t feeling all that generous.
 She felt bitter as hell.

 “What about you?
 Is this your perfect dome, Michael?
 Wouldn’t you rather stay awake and walk the earth again, free?”
 She waved her wrist and flicked on her AI, queuing up the taser function; she'd worked overtime to build a special, extra-powerful server into her clothing in preparation for this trip.
 “Skillz—my magic—can make that possible again soon.
 No more war, no more famine.
 We could put one of these bracelets on every human and control the worst human impulses with good tech, open the domes, vaccinate everyone, put out the fires, and redistribute the air supply fairly.
 And we’d still make a killing.
 A fucking killing.
 You want to see?”